naco-siren/vscode-gradle-language/README.md

 ![feature C-1](images/feature-C-1.png)

+## Tutorial

-## Requirements
+### Requirements

 * Download and install [Visual Studio Code](https://code.visualstudio.com/download).
 * Download and install [Node.js](https://nodejs.org/zh-cn/download/).

-## How to run locally
+### How to launch the extension
 * Pull the repo and `cd` to the root directory.
-* Run `npm install` to initialize the extension and the server
+* Run `npm install` to initialize the extension and the server.
-* Run `npm run compile` to compile the extension and the server
+* Run `npm run compile` in the terminal to compile the extension and the server.
 * Open the root folder in Visual Studio Code, then set the `Preferences -> Color Theme` to `Dark+ (default dark)`.
 * In the Debug viewlet, run `Launch Client` from drop-down menu (or press `F5`) to launch the extension and attach to the extension.
 * Create and open a file `build.gradle` and type `'app'` into it.
 You should see keywords proposed including `'apply'`.

+### How to debug the server
-* To debug the server, use the `Attach to Server` launch config and set breakpoints in the client or the server.
+* In the Debug viewlet, run `Attach to Server` launch config and set breakpoints in the client or the server.

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something
+### How to run the tests
+* In the Debug viewlet, run `Launch Unit Tests` from drop-down menu to run the unit tests.

 ## Known Issues

-* Syntax highlighting doesn't always work consistently with task constructor with parameters in parentheses, i.e. `task foo(type: Bar) {...}`
+* Syntax highlighting doesn't always work consistently with task constructor with parameters in parentheses, i.e. `task foo(type: Bar) {...}` and `task foo {...}`

 ## Release Notes

+### 0.2.2
+Added unit tests.
+Fixed some minor bugs.

 ### 0.2.0
 Added Task Dependency proposals.